dokku/dokku-memcached/README.md

 dokku memcached:linked <service> <app>
 ```

-examples:

-Here we check if the lolipop memcached service is linked to the 'playground' app. :
+Here we check if the lolipop memcached service is linked to the 'playground' app.

 ```shell
 dokku memcached:linked lolipop playground
 ```

 ### list all apps linked to the memcached service

 ```shell